KumoCorp/kumomta/docs/reference/kumo/make_egress_path.md

 is longer than the `idle_timeout`, then the messages in the ready queue will be delayed until the throttle would permit them to be delievered again.

+## max_deliveries_per_connection

+Optional number.

+If set, no more than this number of messages will be attempted on any given connection.

+If unset, there is no limit.

 ## max_message_rate

 Optional string.